 The Apostle Peter instructed them to repent and be baptized (Acts 2:38), and 3,000 were baptized that day!

 Now, notice the end-time prophetic signs.
-The Apostle John continues in Revelation chapter six: "And the stars of heaven fell to the earth, as a fig tree drops its late figs when it is shaken by a mighty wind.
-Then the sky receded as a scroll when it is rolled up, and every mountain and island was moved out of its place" (Revelation 6:13–14).
+The Apostle John continues in Revelation 6: “And the stars of heaven fell to the earth, as a fig tree drops its late figs when it is shaken by a mighty wind.
+Then the sky receded as a scroll when it is rolled up, and every mountain and island was moved out of its place” (vv.
+13–14).

 Will asteroids and meteors cause catastrophic damage to life on Earth?
 Will God eventually use asteroids, small or great, to punish unrepentant, rebellious nations and peoples?
 Scripture shows plainly that huge hailstones will crush people and property.
-"From the sky huge hailstones of about a hundred pounds each fell upon men.
-And they cursed God on account of the plague of hail, because the plague was so terrible" (Revelation 16:21, NIV).
+“From the sky huge hailstones, each weighing about a hundred pounds, fell on people.
+And they cursed God on account of the plague of hail, because the plague was so terrible” (Revelation 16:21, NIV).

 Not only will asteroids and meteors frighten people, but massive earthquakes will also shake planet Earth.
-As the Apostle John saw in vision, "every mountain and island was moved out of its place."
+As the Apostle John saw in vision, “every mountain and island was moved out of its place.”
 If you have ever experienced a strong earthquake, as many have in California, you know how frightening earthquakes can be.
 Your knees and legs feel weak as water, even if you have not been seriously injured.
 Perhaps you feel secure because your city or region has no history of earthquakes.
-In a TIME magazine cover story, author George J. Church reminded us: "Earthquakes are unpredictable.
-They almost invariably strike not only at times but at places nobody expects, and no one quake is exactly like any other" (January 30, 1995).
+In a Time magazine cover story, author George J. Church reminded us, “Earthquakes are unpredictable.
+They almost invariably strike not only at times but at places nobody expects, and no one quake is exactly like any other” (“How to Live Dangerously,” January 30, 1995).

 Natural disasters have killed hundreds of thousands in recent years.
 In October of 2005, a magnitude 7.6 earthquake struck Pakistan, leaving nearly 90,000 dead and more than three million homeless.
-In August 2005, Hurricane Katrina devastated the city of New Orleans, and disrupted millions of lives along the U.S. Gulf Coast.
-On December 26, 2004, the 9.1 magnitude Sumatra earthquake, and the resulting tsunami, killed more than 280,000 across South Asia.
+In August 2005, Hurricane Katrina devastated the city of New Orleans and disrupted millions of lives along the U.S. Gulf Coast.
+On December 26, 2004, the 9.1 magnitude Sumatra earthquake and the resulting tsunami killed more than 220,000 across South Asia.

 Earthquakes and the “heavenly signs” will introduce the Day of the Lord: the time of God’s wrath and judgment on an unthankful, rebellious world.
 Jesus Christ, the Lamb, will be wrathful.
 He will execute God’s righteous judgments.
 The Day of the Lord is also called “the great day of His wrath” (Revelation 6:17)!

-We need to understand the time sequence leading up to the Christ's second coming.
+We need to understand the time sequence leading up to Jesus Christ’s second coming.
 There are three major prophetic milestones leading up to His return:

 These three events cover a period of about three-and-a-half years.
 There are more than 30 prophecies in your Bible referring to the Day of the Lord.
 How long is the Day of the Lord?
 Two scriptures give us the answer.
 Speaking of God’s judgments on the nations, Isaiah writes, “For it is the day of the Lord’s vengeance, the year of recompense for the cause of Zion” (Isaiah 34:8).
 Isaiah 63:4 also shows that the Day of the Lord in end-time prophecy, the time preceding Christ’s return, is a period of one year!